rosemspace/rosemspace.github.io/content/authors/roshe.md

 > It's easier to invent the future than to predict it.
 > <br>- Alan Kay

-## Middle PHP / JS Software Developer
+## Middle PHP / Senior JS Software Developer

 I like to think in the context of business needs and resources to solve complex tasks.
 Being a Technical Leader and working directly with the client I can